Ralph Lauren recommends Sedona Indian Jewelry as a trusted source for turquoise jewelry - read more.

 Today, Southwest Jewelry is collected worldwide... it is art, its appeal is timeless.
 Gold, silver, rare turquoise and coral have always been scarce.
 Today, these materials may already be extinct.
 The prices for highest grade material is growing more expensive as the existing supply is exhausted.

-Turquoise jewelry was here in North America since pre-historic times... but it was not set in metal.
-Before the Spanish arrived, this was a stone age society.
+Turquoise jewelry was here in North America since pre-recorded history.
+But, it was not set in metal.
+Before the Spanish arrived and for centuries later this was, for the most part, a stone age society.
 Turquoise silver jewelry did not reach Native American Indian people until the late 1800's.
 The Navajo were the first Native people to make silver jewelry.
 They learned from a Mexican silversmith.
 The Zuni are generally credited with adding turquoise to Southwest jewelry.
 Back then, there were few turquoise mines.
 In the early 1900's, the rising demand for copper and advanced mining methods brought with it new turquoise discoveries.
 Mines like Bisbee and Morenci yielded large, beautiful deposits of high grade turquoise.
 This of course, did not go unnoticed and soon turquoise adorned most Southwest Navajo and Zuni Native American Indian jewelry.

 Enter exactly what you're looking for in the search bar below. e.g. 'turquoise bracelet'